ie-Yoshisaur/yoshisaur-blog/src/pages/blog/review-implementing-relational-db-in-rust.md

 # Achievements

-## I've grasped the tricks of software development
+## I grasped the tricks of software development

 I like the phrase "*Software development is a series of abstractions*," and I've come to understand the meaning of this phrase through my own experience.